sarahdherr/ScoutLighting_Quote/README.md

 This is a quote form for people who are interested in using Scout Lighting.

 ## TODO:
-1. CSV writer hooked up [done - might look into more]
+1. CSV writer hooked up [done]
-2. Do calculations for CSV writer
+2. Do calculations for CSV writer [done]
-3. Connect run calculations to CSV writer
+3. Connect run calculations to CSV writer [done]
 4. Delete run from table [done]
 5. Deploy application
 6. Mask deployed url with nice url
 7. Access saved quotes
 8. Access saved quotes by search
 9. Send email with CSV when submitted
 10. Style to look better